IBM/istio101/workshop/exercise-2/README.md

 istio-pilot-2275554717-93c43        2/2       Running   0          5m
 ```

+Before your continue, make sure all the pods are deployed.
+If they're in running state, wait and let the deployment finish.

 Congratulations!
 You successfully installed Istio into your cluster.

 #### [Continue to Exercise 3 - Deploy Guestbook with Istio Proxy](../exercise-3/README.md)